 You must have a medical certificate of cause of death from the doctor to book an appointment to register the death.

 If the death has been referred to the coroner, they will inform you when you are able to make an appointment to register the death.

 - Book an appointment

 - What the registrar needs to know

 Book an appointment

 If the death occurred in Surrey you can register the death at any one of the following register offices in Surrey: Camberley, Farnham, Guildford, Leatherhead, Reigate or Weybridge.

 You can only book an appointment online if all of the following apply:

-- you have the medical cause of death certificate from the doctor or hospital, or where the death was referred to the coroner, you have the relevant reference number
+- you have the medical certificate of cause of death from the doctor or hospital, or where the death was referred to the coroner, you have the relevant reference number

 - you are a relative of the deceased, were present at the death or are personally arranging the funeral